Course fee: $255

 Taught by Drs.
 Greenblatt and Bongiorno, this 3-module course presents a functional medicine model for the treatment of bipolar disorder inclusive of multiple therapeutic tiers, including medication, nutritional interventions, and natural therapies.

-This unique course, co-taught by Drs.
-Greenblatt and Bongiorno, elucidates a novel functional medicine model for the treatment of BD, of which medication is just one of several therapeutic pillars.
+Instructors will present a novel functional medicine model for the treatment of BD, of which medication is just one of several therapeutic pillars.
 Approved pharmaceuticals for mania, depression, mixed-episodes, and maintenance will be reviewed in detail, after which the course will explore biochemical abnormalities associated with BD that open the doors to functional interventions.
 Genetics, nutritional deficiencies that impact neurotransmission and signaling cascades, mitochondrial dysfunction, and other factors will be examined, as will evidence-based interventions that address intrinsic imbalances, support balanced neurochemical signaling, and optimize affective regulation.
-Clinical pearls and concept-to-application bridges are proffered throughout the course, which together support a paradigm of patient-provider collaboration wherein the greatest successes may be realized.
+Clinical pearls and concept-to-application bridges are offered throughout the course, supporting a collaborative, patient-provider paradigm that make balance possible.